 It is hard not to think about the current state of affairs around the world.
 From terrorism to politics, sustainability to climate change, the wide range of information at the tip of our fingers, makes hard to ignore what happens in the world around us.
 Perhaps that explains why we watch so many cat videos and produce so much content about how to apply make-up.

 If we knew each other in person, you would likely hear me criticising consumption and capitalism at least once in a while, and likely roll your eyes at me, thinking it is all a bunch of hippie talk.
-I even wrote an article last year in the year about it.

 Don’t get me wrong, my level of consumption is far from perfect.
 I buy electronics that were produced using rare-metals that are over-mined in China.
 I buy non-organic clothing.
 I buy processed food.
-This post isn’t about how perfect or imperfect my habits are, it is about recognizing where we are at and where we need to get to.
+This post isn’t about how perfect or imperfect my habits are, it is about recognising where we are at and where we need to get to.

 Like many, I started my discovery journey passively.
 Working in merchandising for a large fashion house, I was confronted by how clothing was produced many times, so that’s where I started digging first.

-And the discovery journey that started in fashion has been growing wider since.
+The discovery journey that started in fashion has been growing wider since.
 As a scientist, I am very interested in the environmental and health aspects of consumption.
 But as a human, I am particularly interested the socio-political aspect of it.

-In this blog, I have spoken about critical thinking before, but this time I would like to apply the same concept into how we purchase.
+I have spoken about critical thinking before, but this time I would like to apply the same concept into how we purchase.

 But many of the things we desire wouldn’t be so appealing if we didn’t have personal aspirations to be perceived in some specific way.
-That is why media feeds you with stories of perfect lives.
+That is why the media feeds you with stories of perfect lives.
 “If only I had that…” is the feeling perpetuated day and night, and because that is what is spoon fed to you, you start to really feel like you need to have something in order to be fulfilled.

-In order to supply the volume needed to bring the economy to new highs, mass production is vital.
+To supply the volume needed to bring the economy to new highs, mass production is vital.
 In order to maximise profit margins retailers need to cut corners.
 From raw material sourcing to manufacturing, cost and timing are all that matters.
 This model of mass-production isn’t pretty.
 And that is why production must be dissociated of the end-product.

 Anytime you walk into a store, or a supermarket, the clinically designed experience aims to dissociate the products from their origins.
 After all, most people would never buy that steak or that half-price bag if they understood how it was really produced.
 Be it for animal cruelty, human rights, carcinogenic chemicals, hygiene or environmental reasons.